 The CJRS scheme covers 70% of the PAYE salary of a limited company director in September, up to a maximum of £2,187.50, or 60% of wages up to a maximum of £1,875 in October, but does not cover any dividends that may usually be taken.

 The scheme cover claims for wages (salary) from 1st March 2020 until 31st October 2020.
 From August onwards some furloughed employees will be able to go back to work part time, the government expect employers to share an increasing percentage of the costs of the scheme from August onwards.

 Full details are in our guide for employers to help you submit a CJRS claim along with a step-by-step walkthrough of the HMRC CJRS portal.Coronavirus Job Retention Scheme - Guide for employers.

 If you need Crunch to submit your claim, we won’t be able to submit a claim as quickly as you can yourself.
 If you’re a Crunch client and you want us to submit a CJRS claim for you, we can send you details on the service, please contact your client managers.
 Our fees are among the lowest across UK Accountancy Practices.

 The government have also published an online Coronavirus Business Support Finder tool.

-There’s an online checker now available which will let taxpayers check their eligibility for themselves, as well as giving them a date on which they can apply.
+There’s an online checker now available which will let taxpayers check their eligibility, as well as make a claim.
 You will need your unique taxpayer reference (UTR) and National Insurance number and should ensure these details are up-to-date in your government gateway account.